chvlyl/ISIC2018/README.md

 2. All the code, results, figures and draft are provided in this Github repo.
 I personally generated all of them.
 How is possible I copied "same figures" and "same results" from previous published MICCAI paper?

 3. I checked the iThenticate (a software for plagiarism) and found that it matches our submitted paper to our biorxiv preprint (https://www.biorxiv.org/content/early/2018/09/10/381855).
-But this is not "previously published MICCAI paper"
+But this is not "previously published MICCAI paper".
+It is a common practice to submitted one's own preprint to a conference.

 To this reviewer: please provide solid evidence and be responsible as a reviewer!